 - Respite Care—provides an inpatient bed to a home-based hospice patient in order to relieve the family caregiver for up to five days.

-What is the “hospice-nursing facility room & board pass through”?
+What is the “hospice-nursing facility room and board pass through”?

-Is it true that a health plan may not pay 100 percent of the nursing home room & board bill for a hospice patient?
+Is it true that a health plan may not pay 100 percent of the nursing home room and board bill for a hospice patient?

-What does the hospice-nursing facility room & board claim look like?
+What does the hospice-nursing facility room and board claim look like?
 What billing codes may apply?